mattermost/mattermost/doc/integrations/webhooks/Outgoing-Webhooks.md

 ---

 ### Enabling Outgoing Webhooks
-Outgoing webhooks should be enabled on your Mattermost instance by default, but if they are not you'll need to get your system administrator to enable them.
+Outgoing webhooks are off by default, and can be enabled by the system administrator.
 If you are the system administrator you can enable them by doing the following:

 1. Login to your Mattermost team account that has the system administrator role.
 1. Enable outgoing webhooks from **System Console -> Service Settings**.